mkultr44/VT-AMP/README.md

 MCU  Microcontroller is operational
 BC   Starts blinking if transmit mode got activated at least once, on continous on if transmit mode got activated at least 5 times

-## Treshold
+## Threshold

-Adjust TX treshold via trimmer, LED bar shows approximate dBm value, more precise output of the treshold is possible via USB connection serial port
+Adjust TX threshold via trimmer, LED bar shows approximate dBm value, more precise output of the threshold is possible via USB connection serial port

 ## PCB Stack Up